-The WantAsynchronous parameter value is set to non-zero (TRUE) to request the operation of this ROP to be performed asynchronously.
+The WantAsynchronous parameter value is set to nonzero (TRUE) to request the operation of this ROP to be performed asynchronously.
 For the operation to be performed synchronously, the WantAsynchronous parameter value is set to 0x00 (FALSE).
-If the WantAsynchronous parameter value is non-zero (TRUE), the RopProgress response can be returned instead of the RopEmptyFolder response.
-For more details about RopProgress, including usages, restrictions, and notes, see MS-OXCPRPT section 2.2.22.
+If the WantAsynchronous parameter value is nonzero (TRUE), the server can return a RopProgress response to indicate that the operation is still processing, or it can return a RopEmptyFolder response to indicate that the operation has already completed.
+For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.

-2.2.9.1.3 Want Delete Associated
+2.2.9.1.3 WantDeleteAssociated

-To delete all messages, including the folder associated information (FAI) messages, the WantDeleteAssociated parameter value MUST be non-zero (TRUE); otherwise, the WantDeleteAssociated parameter value is set to 0x00 (FALSE).
+To delete all messages, including the folder associated information (FAI) messages, the WantDeleteAssociated parameter value MUST be nonzero (TRUE); otherwise, the WantDeleteAssociated parameter value is set to 0x00 (FALSE).